J.C. Penney board comes under fire for CEO switch

 "This is like Elon Musk announcing that Tesla (the maker of electric cars) is changing gears and will now focus on gas-powered vehicles," Tawil said.

-Whether the board gets to make the same mistakes again will be entirely up to shareholders, said Paul Hodgson, an independent corporate governance analyst in Camden, Maine.
+Whether the board get to make the same mistakes again will be entirely up to shareholders, said Paul Hodgson, an independent corporate governance analyst in Camden, Maine.

 "When you get a board that keeps making errors like that, then you start to lose faith not just in the CEO, but in the board as well," said Hodgson.
 "I think at the next annual meeting, the shareholders will be registering their dissatisfaction with the board."